GoogleContainerTools/distroless/nodejs/README.md

 - Node.js v12 (`gcr.io/distroless/nodejs:12`) and its dependencies.
 - Node.js v14 (`gcr.io/distroless/nodejs:14`) and its dependencies.

-**Note:** the `latest` tag maps to Node.js v10 for backwards compatibility and is now deprecated.
-Once Node.js v10 reaches EOL on 2021-04-30, the `latest` tag will be removed to avoid confusion.
-Users of these images should explicitly set the LTS version tag they wish to use.
+**Note:** the `latest` tag maps to Node.js v14 to follow the official node docker images.
+However we recommend that users of these images should explicitly set the LTS version tag they wish to use.

 ## Usage